Marketing and Digital Marketing

 (Source: Chartered Institute of Marketing)

-Marketing may also include digital marketing, advertising and PR.
+Marketing may also include advertising and PR.
 In smaller companies one department may be responsible for the whole marketing process alongside advertising and PR while in larger organisations they might be separate departments.

 The marketing industry is large and diverse.
 You might be working for: